Barawa: Ajuran Sultanate

 Barawa and its surrounding area fell under the Ajuran Empire that governed much of southern Somalia and eastern Ethiopia.
 The domain extended from Hafun in the north, to Qelafo in the west, to Kismayo in the south.

 Barawa was at its golden age during Ajuran period.
 According to Ibn Sa'id in the thirteenth century described Barawa as one of the three most important cities on the East African coast along with Mogadishu and Merca all serving as the commercial and Islamic centers for the Indian Ocean.
 In 1430, Barawa was one of only 18 western ports mentioned by name in an imperial decree that was issued by the Xuande Emperor, it was named as Pu-la-wa, (不喇哇).
 From his experiences during the Ming treasure voyages in the early 15th century, the Chinese mariner Fei Xin characterized the people of Barawa as pure and honest.

 In 1506, the Battle of Barawa began after the Portuguese Empire decided to invade and capture the wealthy Somali harbour city.
 The commander of the Portuguese army was Tristão da Cunha: he set wanted to conquer the Ajuran territory, where the battle of Barawa was fought.
 After a long period of engagement, the Portuguese soldiers burned the city and looted it.
 However, fierce resistance by the local population and soldiers resulted in the Portuguese failing to permanently occupy the city.
 Refugees who had fled to the interior eventually returned and rebuilt Barawa, Tristão da Cunha was wounded in this battle.
 After the battle, the city of Barawa quickly recovered from the attack.

-Early Modern Period
+Early modern period

 In the early modern period, Barawa was ruled by the Geledi Sultanate.
 It was considered the chief port for the kingdom.
 The city was roughly 4/5th Somali and 1/5th Bravanese with the majority of Somali inhabitants being Tunni.